acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 ## Signals and related work in the X/Twitter space

 The basic reason is that Grant Slatton reported, on a quite viral tweet https://twitter.com/GrantSlatton/status/1703913578036904431, that "the new GPT model, gpt-3.5-turbo-instruct, can play chess around 1800 Elo."
-Interestingly, Grant had previously reported that ChatGPT-4 https://twitter.com/GrantSlatton/status/1699441158450270472 cannot play chess, on par with my past observations and informal experiments.
+Interestingly, Grant had previously reported that ChatGPT-4 https://twitter.com/GrantSlatton/status/1699441158450270472 cannot really play chess, on par with my past observations and informal experiments.
 Following Grant's tweet, Joel Eriksson also suggested that "GPT-3.5 playing chess against Stockfish set to 1700 ELO." https://twitter.com/OwariDa/status/1704170914659582281 and shared some code.
-Though I completely disagree with "Ping @ylecun, @GaryMarcus & others who claim LLMs are incapable of reasoning, and don't create world models", I toke it as a reproducibility challenge ;-)
+Though I completely disagree with "Ping @ylecun, @GaryMarcus & others who claim LLMs are incapable of reasoning, and don't create world models", I toke it as a **reproducibility** challenge ;-)

 Another signal that caught my attention was an experiment suggesting that if you throw the first random moves, GPTs fall apart: https://twitter.com/GaryMarcus/status/1706672864970363106.
 (Remarkably, the tweet has been deleted since then, with nice clarifications: https://twitter.com/paul_cal/status/1707303586932072862)

 An issue of all these signals in the X/Twitter space is that people very quickly jump to strong conclusions or interpretation or excuses.
-There are also interesting hypothesis like "it appears this was just the RLHF'd chat models.
+There are also interesting hypotheses like "it appears this was just the RLHF'd chat models.
 The pure completion model succeeds." to explain the sudden improvement https://twitter.com/GrantSlatton/status/1703913578036904431.
-Overall, all of this calls to investigate seriously some interesting questions, in short to reproduce and replicate experiments!
+Overall, all of these calls to investigate seriously some interesting questions, in short to *reproduce and replicate experiments*!